arcticline-platform/Kilega/README.md

-# What is Kilega API?
+# What is Kilega?

-*Kilega* is a joined prayer book used by Anglican church in Northern Uganda (Acoli & Lango Diocese.
-This repository contain collection of endpoints designed to digitize the `Kilega` prayer book.
+_Kilega_ is a joined prayer book used by Anglican Churches in Northern Uganda (Acoli & Lango Diocese).
+This repository contain collection of endpoints, web app and mobile app designed to digitize the `Kilega` prayer book.

 ## Kilega API Architecture